MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 From here the process is the same as the previous expansions:

 1. 1 each A/E/R/S
-2. 5 Fuel to support depot landers
+2. Fuel to support depot landers
 3. 15 Material Kits
-4. 5 Fertilizer + 5 Supplies to support passenger terminal
+4. 5 Fertilizer to support passenger terminal
 5. 5 Specialized Parts

+At this point Duna will be more or less self-sufficient apart from having to send crew from Kerbin.

 ### Relay Satellites